 Suboxone and the two drugs that comprise it, buprenorphine and naloxone, are used to treat opioid addiction, although they are both subject to abuse.
+Many end up needing treatment for suboxone/buprenorphine addiction.
 You may have read about how naloxone has saved the lives of many young people suffering from heroin overdoses.
 The following Suboxone facts provide insights on these often misunderstood drugs.
 Learn the differences between buprenorphine and naloxone, how they work together and alone, side effects and more.

 Is Subutex Still Available?